Build the Future.

 - Good wages.

-There are many career opportunities for Bemidji State University Technology, Art, and Design graduates.
 Most Construction and Facility Management graduates find employment in their field within the first year of graduation.
-Our students can be found in management positions in The Rottlund Co.
+Our students can be found in management positions with The Rottlund Co.
 Inc. (residential home construction), Kraus/Anderson Construction Co.
 Inc. (commercial construction), Fagen Inc. (heavy, industrial construction) and interning at The Institute of Environmental Assessment.
 For more information visit Career Outlooks at career services.

 - Course Requirements and Catalog